 If you need to know more about cipher suite names or the possible values of the name segments, you can consult an SSL/TLS reference work.

-Refer to OpenSSL (https://www.openssl.org/) for a list of supported ciphers at the current OpenSSL version.
+Refer to OpenSSL for a list of supported ciphers at the current OpenSSL version.
 The specific version of OpenSSL included in your release is specified in its Release Notes.